NEW YEAR - EXPANDED PROGRAM!

 Achievement Awards and Dressage Seat Equitation Medals

-Achievement Awards, Rider Achievement Awards, and Dressage Seat Equitation Medals have minor modifications to their qualifications, please see below.
+Achievement Awards, Rider Achievement Awards, and Dressage Seat Equitation Medals remain the same as 2024.

 Please note: once a horse and rider pair have been awarded a YEA Champion they are no longer eligible for YEA at that level.